featurist/coypu-jvm/README.md

 You will need to nuget `Install-Package Coypu.Watin` and then configure Coypu like so:

-	Configuration.Driver = typeof (Coypu.Drivers.Watin.WatiNDriver);
+	sessionConfiguration.Driver = typeof (Coypu.Drivers.Watin.WatiNDriver);
-	Configuration.Browser = Drivers.Browser.InternetExplorer;
+	sessionConfiguration.Browser = Drivers.Browser.InternetExplorer;
 -->

 #### Waits, retries and timeout

 Most of the methods in the Coypu DSL are automatically retried on any driver error until a configurable timeout is reached.
-It just catches exceptions and retries -- mainly the `Coypu.Drivers.MissingHtmlException` that a driver should throw when it cannot find something, but also any internal driver errors that the driver might throw up.
+It just catches exceptions and retries -- mainly the `Drivers.MissingHtmlException` that a driver should throw when it cannot find something, but also any internal driver errors that the driver might throw up.

 This is a rather blunt approach that goes well beyond WebDriver's ImplicitWait, for example, but the only truly robust strategy for heavily asynchronous websites, where elements are flying in and out of the DOM constantly, that I have found.